neyer/respect/README.md

               -1 0 0
                0 0 0

 Becuase Person 2 respects Person 3, and Person 3 has does not respect Person 1, this means Person 2 has implied respect of  '-1' for person 1.
 An issue arises here: implied respect doesn't decay over distance.
 If A respects B, B respects C, C respects D, and D respects E, then without a distance cutoff, A respects E, just as much as a respects B. We'd like to capture the idea that you aren't _always_ bound to respect your the friend of your friends.
-Therefore we add a 'decay factor' which i've placed somewhat arbitrarily at k = 0.7 This gives the property that someone three hops away has implied respect of  ~ 0.5, instead of 1.
+Therefore we add a 'decay factor' which i've placed somewhat arbitrarily at k = 1/8 = 0.125.
 The exact number is not super relevant here; the goal is just to discount beliefs of people who are further away from you on the social graph, so that people you are closer to have more weight in terms of who you are likely to respect.

 The total Order 2 Implied respect, then, is:

        P + N + (P x P)*k +  (P x N)*k =

-       0 1 0   0 0 0   0.7 0   0.7      0   0  0     0.7 1.0 0.7
+       0 1 0   0 0 0   0.125 0    0.125      0     0  0     0.125 1    0.125
-       1 0 1 + 0 0 0 + 0.0 1.4 0.0  +  -0.7 0  0  =  0.3 1.4 1.0
+       1 0 1 + 0 0 0 + 0.0   0.25 0.0    +  -0.125 0  0  =  0.875 0.25 1
-       0 1 0  -1 0 0   0.7 0   0.7      0   0  0    -0.3 1.0 0.7
+       0 1 0  -1 0 0   0.125 0    0.125      0     0  0    -0.875 1    0.125

 Order 3 implied respect would consist of the above, plus P x P x P * k^2  and P x P x N x k^2- that is, all length three paths that are strictly postive, and all length three paths that have two positive edges followed by a negative one.